Asset Protection Planning for Arizona Residents

 Option #1- Family Gifting Trust (Trustor’s Children are Lifetime Beneficiaries)

 In Option #1 you would name one or more children (or other non-spouse beneficiaries) as eligible beneficiaries during your lifetime, excluding yourself or your spouse.
-The advantage is that you may serve as trustee and maintain full control of the assets in the irrevocable trust.
+The advantage is that you may serve as trustee and maintain administrative control of the assets in the irrevocable trust.[6]
 The trust may be established as an individual trust or a joint trust.
-Although your beneficiaries would have a right to information about trust assets, you retain discretion whether to make any distributions to them during your lifetime.
-The trust assets are protected from your future or unknown creditors - because you are ineligible to receive distributions - and from creditors of the beneficiaries (using spendthrift or discretionary trust provisions available under Arizona law).
+Trust assets are protected from your future or unknown creditors and from creditors of the beneficiaries (using spendthrift or discretionary trust provisions available under Arizona law).

 Option #2- Spousal Lifetime Access Trust (Trustor’s Spouse is a Lifetime Beneficiary)

-In Option #2 you would include your spouse as an eligible beneficiary during your lifetime, and if desired, name your spouse as trustee.
-Similar to Option #1 the trust assets will be protected from your creditors during your lifetime - because you are ineligible to receive distributions - and from creditors of your spouse and beneficiaries.
+In Option #2 you would include your spouse as an eligible beneficiary during your lifetime, and if desired, name your spouse as an administrative trustee.
+Like Option #1 the trust assets will be protected from your creditors during your lifetime and from creditors of your spouse and beneficiaries.
 The difference here is that your spouse is an eligible beneficiary, allowing your spouse to receive distributions from the trust if there is a legitimate need.
-The trust must be established as an individual trust with any contributions coming from your separate property or your one-half of community property after partition.
+The trust must be established as an individual trust with any contributions coming from your separate property or your one-half of community property after partition.[7]

 Both approaches may be referred to as hybrid asset protection trusts because either may be drafted to include a provision giving an independent person or company called a trust protector the power to move the trust to another state or country that permits self-settled asset protection trusts.
 This change of governing law might permit the trust protector to add you as an eligible beneficiary later.

-7. What are the tax consequences of establishing an Arizona-based Hybrid Asset Protection Trust?
+7. What about the tax consequences of establishing an irrevocable trust?

-The next design issue is to choose whether you want the asset protection trust optimized for income tax avoidance or estate tax avoidance.
-If your net worth is not high enough to trigger an estate tax upon your death[5], you may wish to design your trust to be included in your taxable estate.
+The next design issue is to choose whether you want the irrevocable trust optimized for income tax avoidance or estate tax avoidance.
+If your net worth is not high enough to trigger an estate tax upon your death[8], you may wish to design your trust to be included in your taxable estate.
 The advantage is that trust assets will receive a full step-up in income tax basis upon death.
 Your beneficiaries will be able to liquidate investments with little or no capital gains tax to pay.
-Income tax optimization is usually achieved by permitting you to redirect distributions during lifetime or to reallocate the trust assets upon your death to different beneficiaries than you initially named in the trust document.
+Income tax optimization is achieved by reserving a power to reallocate the remaining trust assets among your descendants and charities after your death.

-But if you want to exclude the trust from your taxable estate, then you must relinquish any rights you might have to reallocate distributions among beneficiaries during your lifetime or to reallocate the trust assets upon your death.
-And although technically permitted with careful drafting, the safer approach is to exclude yourself as an eligible trustee.
+But if you want to exclude the trust from your taxable estate, then you must relinquish any rights you might have to reallocate distributions upon your death.
+And although technically permitted with very precise drafting, the safe approach is to exclude yourself as an eligible trustee.

-8. May I simply gift my assets to someone else in order to protect them from creditors?
+8. May I simply give my assets to someone else to protect them from creditors?

 A gifted asset is also exposed to creditor claims against the spouse or relative.
 For example, if your spouse is at fault in an auto accident, the asset you were trying to protect would be exposed to a potential new claim outside your control.
 Also consider the possibility that your relative might later get divorced and the relative’s ex-spouse becomes entitled to one-half of an asset that was originally yours.

-The better approach is to rely on liability insurance, LLCs, and irrevocable trusts to protect assets.
+The better approach is to rely on irrevocable trusts, liability insurance, and LLCs, to protect assets.
 For example, an irrevocable trust with spousal access provisions may be drafted to define your spouse as the person you are married to and not necessarily the person you were married to at the time the trust was established.
 Similarly, an irrevocable trust for your children may be drafted to protect trust assets from creditors and ex-spouses of the children.

 About the Author